sea-erkin/goPasswordCheck/readme.md

 # How does it do this?

-By sending out the first five charachters of a SHA1 hash of your password.
+By sending out the first five characters of a SHA1 hash of your password.
 The API then returns a list of pwned password hashes that matched your hash prefix.
 This program then checks that list of similar hashes for a direct match.

 # Why would you want to use this?